Alex-Momotov-BA/dotfiles/README.txt

 - Bitwarden extention.
 Configure it to not lock on computer lock and to autofil pages
 - Login to Vivaldi & enable settings sync
 - set it as default browser in System Preferences
-- setup shortcuts in ~/_learning/_misc/shortcuts.txt
+- setup shortcuts - see below in this page

 git
 - git config --global user.name Alex-Momotov